 Then Odysseus said, “I was once handy with a bow and arrow.
 I pray let me try my hand.”

-The suitors all laughed at the tramp’s boast.
-But Antinous said, “Certainly.
+The suitors all laughed at the tramp’s boast, but Antinous said, “Certainly.
 If you string the bow for me I will reward you with gold.
 If not, I shall beat you within an inch of your useless old life.”

 At this, Odysseus picked up the bow and tried it for weight, balancing it in his hand.
 The suitors mocked him for this display.
 “Thinks he’s an expert, he does,” they jeered.

 One of the suitors who was better mannered than the others tried to bargain with the king.
 He swore that if he would spare their lives they would pay him back three times over for what they had taken.
-But Odysseus replied that if they wanted to save their lives they had better fight.
-Several men charged him with their swords, but Odysseus was swift at letting the arrows fly.
+Odysseus replied that if they wanted to save their lives they had better fight.
+Several men charged at him with their swords, but Odysseus was swift at letting the arrows fly.

-And so Odysseus and his son Telemachus dealt with all the suitors.
+And so Odysseus and his son, Telemachus, dealt with all the suitors.
 At the end of the battle not one was left alive.
-Now Odysseus told his son to fetch Penelope.
-But when Penelope saw her husband she could not be sure after so many years that it was really him.
+Now Odysseus told his son to fetch Penelope, but when Penelope saw her husband she could not be sure after so many years that it was really him.

-“Dearest Queen, how can you be so hard-hearted when you see your husband here before you after twenty long years, ” pleaded Odysseus.
+“Dearest Queen, how can you be so hard hearted when you see your husband here before you after twenty long years?” pleaded Odysseus.

-And Penelope still was not sure whether or not to believe her own eyes so she decided to test him.
+Penelope still was not sure whether or not to believe her own eyes so she decided to test him.
 She called the old nurse and told her to move the bed out of their room and prepare it for the stranger in the next room along the corridor.

 “How can that be?” asked Odysseus.
-“If it is my bed then nobody could move it for I made it myself, and one of its pillars is the olive tree that grew on this spot where I build the bedroom with my own hands.”
+“If it is my bed then nobody could move it for I made it myself, and one of its pillars is the olive tree that grew on this spot where I built the bedroom with my own hands.”

-And then Penelope knew that the man before her truly was her husband, Lord Odysseus, for whom she had waited twenty long years.
+Then Penelope knew that the man before her truly was her husband, Lord Odysseus, for whom she had waited twenty long years.
 She threw her arms around him and wept for joy.

 And that’s the story over the homecoming of Odysseus.
 It is also the end of the tales from the Trojan war as told by the Greek bard, Homer, who wrote two epic poems called the Iliad and the Odyssey.

-for my purpose holds
+For my purpose holds

 To sail beyond the sunset, and the baths